gahr/retcl/README.md

     % r resultReady rds:1
     1

+The type of a result can also be queried with the `resultType` method.
+If a result is not ready, the method returns the empty string.
+Otherwise, it returns one of `SimpleString`, `Error`, `Integer`, `BulkString`, `Array`.

+    % r PING
+    rds:1
+    % r resultType rds:1
+    SimpleString

 The asynchronous operation mode can be turned off (and back on) using the pair of methods `-async` and `+async`.
 When the asynchronous mode is disabled, Redis commands are executed and their results returned as soon as they are